Fresh Hare: Plot

 In this short, the rotund early-1940s version of Elmer Fudd is portrayed as a Mountie, earnestly attempting to arrest Bugs Bunny, who is, according to several posters attached to forest trees, wanted dead or alive (preferably dead).
-After following the rabbit tracks to a burrow, Elmer tries to lure Bugs out with a carrot; this works, at least with Bugs' hand, and Elmer initially succeeds in getting a handcuff around the rabbit's wrist.
+After following the rabbit tracks to a burrow, Elmer tries to lure Bugs out with a carrot.
+This works, at least with Bugs' hand, and Elmer initially succeeds in getting a handcuff around the rabbit's wrist.
 Somehow, though, Bugs works his arm free of the cuff – out of sight in his burrow – and attaches a bomb in its place.
-Elmer, attached to the bomb via the other handcuff, panics when he pulls it from the burrow.
+Elmer, attached to the bomb via the other handcuff, panics when he pulls it out of the burrow.
 He frantically searches for his keys, only to find that Bugs has them and, leaning against a nearby tree, is nonchalantly twirling them around his finger while munching a carrot.
-He then deliberately takes his time going through each and every key, and does not find the correct one until the moment the bomb explodes offscreen.
-Elmer, who remains completely unharmed, tells Bugs that he has been found guilty of committing a litany of crimes.
-The crimes (corrected here for Elmer's rounded-l-and-r speech) are listed below:
+Bugs deliberately takes his time going through each and every key, but does not find the correct one until the bomb explodes off-screen.
+Elmer, who is completely unharmed by the explosion, tells Bugs that he has been found guilty of committing a litany of crimes.
+The crimes (here corrected for Elmer's rounded-l-and-r speech) are as follows:

-"Resisting an officer, assault and battery, trespassing, disturbing the peace, miscellaneous misdemeanors, public nuisance, traffic violations, going through a boulevard stop, jaywalking, triple parking, conduct unbecoming to a rabbit", and (once again) "violating traffic regulations."
+"Resisting an officer, assault and battery, trespassing, disturbing the peace, miscellaneous misdemeanors, public nuisance, traffic violations, going through a boulevard stop, jaywalking, triple parking, conduct unbecoming to a rabbit", and (again) "violating traffic regulations."

 As Elmer reads, Bugs takes his Mountie hat and impersonates a superior officer: "Attention!
 Why, look at you!
 You call yourself a Mountie!
 You're a disgrace to the regiment!
 I'm gonna drum you out of the service!"
 He then tears off Elmer's uniform, revealing a tightened corset and polka-dot undershorts.